tarasowski/jenkinsfile.template/docker-clouds.md

 12. Tick the box enabled
 13. Click add docker template and fill in the details for the Docker images you want to use as agents.
 14. Add a label for this agent template (you'll use this in your Jenkins jobs to specify that they should run on this Docker agent)
+15. Important: do use `/tmp` as root file system, otherwise agent will fail
-15. Add the docker image to use for this agent.
+16. Add the docker image to use for this agent.
 This image should have all the tools your Jenkins jobs need to run. (you can use it later to restric the jobs to a specific label). `Note: there needs to be a specific image settings at least java installed to run jenkins, you can't use only python:3.11 or something similar` -> you can start with this image: `devopsjourney1/myjenkinsagents:python`

 Bonus: You can create your own base image, but be aware of:: for Jenkins to run its agent inside a Docker container, the primary prerequisite is having a Java Runtime Environment (JRE) installed in the Docker image.
 This is because Jenkins agents are Java applications.